knaik/practical-python/ToolNotes.md

 I need to work on more organized commit messages in git.

 This works really well from my chromebook with a real keyboard.
 Quickedit is able to syntax highlight and save .py files

+The course is easy to read and understand.
+It might help to read first and then do the exercises.